RaeesBhatti/skycatch-project/README.md

 up opportunities for more complex uses of data.

 ### Scaling
-The whole system is configure in a serverless fashion.
+The whole system is configured in a serverless fashion.
 * The data extraction is done on Lambda functions which scale up to your account concurrency limit and down to zero.
 * The data is stored on S3 and DynamoDB.
 And DynamoDB table is configured with